Film / Die wilden Kerle

 - Face–Heel Turn / Heel–Face Turn: Several members have left the "Wilden Kerle" for the one or other reason, and sometimes even joined other teams, but returned later.
 More common in the movies.

-- Femme Fatale: Horizon (which is her nickname!) has elements of this.
+- Femme Fatale: Horizon has elements of this.

-- Film of the Book: Five of them.
+- Film of the Book: Six of them.

 - Free-Range Children: A very egregious case.
-Im the fifth movie, they look for Leon who has disappeared.
+In the fifth movie, they look for Leon who has disappeared.
 The search takes ten months!
-Do they still have parents??
+Do they still have parents???

 - Gadgeteer Genius: Hadschi, "Düsentrieb" in #5 for the vampires.